marco76/java-project-checklist/README.md

 - Do I have a remote access to the e-mail and environment?
 - Which other tools are used?
 - Policies for the use of the hardware / software
-- Login for the DB / AS / etc.
+- Login for the DB / AS / etc. are set?
+Who should I contact?